 5. Include a Certificate of Service

 To give more authority to the notice of late rent, include a certificate of service to certify the notice’s receipt by the tenant or by their representatives.
 Certificates of service are statements that indicate the delivery and receipt of documents on a specific date.
-This also certifies that the recipient received such a notice, is aware of its contents, and is expected to comply with them.

 Frequently Asked Questions